 take 2 capsules twice daily (am & pm

-with food) of Factor Six: Sommaserene.
+with or without food) of Factor Six: Sommaserene.
 Be sure to space dosages

 two to three hours apart from the ingestion of